danielabel/what-ifs/README.md

 It's written in [Remark](http://remarkjs.com/) and should be easily viewed through most browsers.
 (It seems to also behave well when printed, but let me know if other formats would be useful.)

+I'm sure they aren't complete, or perfect.
+How about a fork and a pull request?

 ### workshop
 [The Pre-Mortum Workshop](https://github.com/danielabel/what-ifs/blob/master/pre-mortem.md)